Voter beware: US tells public how to avoid election mischief | WTOP

 It’s not hard to set up a fake, or spoofed, email account or website to closely resemble a legitimate one.
 That’s precisely what the FBI and CISA are warning may take place to trick Americans during the election.

-Cyber criminals routinely forge websites with slight misspellings or other barely perceptively alterations to dupe internet users.
+Cybercriminals routinely forge websites with slight misspellings or other barely perceptible alterations to dupe internet users.

-In the context of an election, for instance, a bogus website ending in “.com” versus “.gov” that purports to have legitimate voting information or results could trick people who visit the page into thinking that what they’re reading is an authentic, trustworthy government source.
+In the context of an election, for instance, a bogus website ending in “.com” instead of “.gov” that purports to have legitimate voting information or results could trick people who visit the page into thinking that what they’re reading is an authentic, trustworthy government source.

 Besides spreading false information, officials say, such spoofed websites and email accounts can gather personally identifiable information and spread malicious software.

-One precaution voters can take is to verify the spelling of websites and email addresses that may look legitimate but are actually not.
+One precaution voters can take, officials say, is to verify the spelling of websites and email addresses that may at first glance look legitimate but are actually not.

 DISINFORMATION THROUGH ONLINE JOURNALS